JSerf02/Lean_Linear_Algebra/README.md

 5. Open the VSCode terminal.
 6. Run `lake update`.
 This will download and install `mathlib4` and its dependencies.
 7. Run `cp lake-packages/mathlib/lean-toolchain .`.
 Notice the dot at the end of this command!
 This will make sure `mathlib4` is compatible with the version of Lean that you are using.
 8. Run `lake exe cache get`.
-This will download the cache for `mathlib4`, which decrease the loading time from 30+ minutes to just a couple of seconds.
+This will download the cache for `mathlib4`, which decreases the loading time from 30+ minutes to just a couple of seconds.
 If this doesn't work, you will have to find a way to install `curl 7.64` or later.
 9. Run `lake build`.
 If you get no errors, everything worked!